 Our computing curriculum is spilt into three aspects.
-These are:

 - Computer Science – the core of computing where pupils are taught how digital systems work and how to use this knowledge to programme.
 Pupils learn the principles of computation and information.

 - Information Technology – the application of using their computer science knowledge to create programs, systems and content.

 Each term, we focus on one aspect of the computing curriculum.
-At Woodlands, we strive to achieve a cross curricular approach, teaching computing skills in a variety of ways, to inspire all aspects of the computing curriculum, as it is recognised all of these three strands are of equal importance.
-To help us enhance the curriculum offer, we subscribe to PurpleMash as well as Education City.
-Each year group has a set of 16 laptops to help and support their learning.
+At Woodlands, we strive to achieve a cross curricular approach teaching computing skills in a variety of ways to inspire all aspects of the computing curriculum.
+This is to allow teaching of new skills to be linked to previous learning, other topics and in real life contexts.
+As these three strands are of equal importance.
+To help us facilitate the children’s learning we subscribe to PurpleMash as well as Education City, we have also utilised the free resources obtained from NCCE.
+Furthermore, each year group has a set 16 laptops to help and support their learning.

 Please click the links below to see how we assess children’s Computing progress at Woodlands:

 Click on the link below for Website links to support remote learning: